Hyperscale service tier

 The compute node is where the relational engine lives, so all the language elements, query processing, and so on, occur.
 All user interactions with a Hyperscale database happen through these compute nodes.
 Compute nodes have SSD-based caches (labeled RBPEX - Resilient Buffer Pool Extension in the preceding diagram) to minimize the number of network round trips required to fetch a page of data.
 There is one primary compute node where all the read-write workloads and transactions are processed.
 There are one or more secondary compute nodes that act as hot standby nodes for failover purposes, as well as act as read-only compute nodes for offloading read workloads (if this functionality is desired).

 Page servers are systems representing a scaled-out storage engine.
 Each page server is responsible for a subset of the pages in the database.
 Nominally, each page server controls between 128 GB and 1 TB of data.
 No data is shared on more than one page server (outside of replicas that are kept for redundancy and availability).
 The job of a page server is to serve database pages out to the compute nodes on demand, and to keep the pages updated as transactions update data.
 Page servers are kept up-to-date by playing log records from the log service.
 Page servers also maintain SSD-based caches to enhance performance.
 Long-term storage of data pages is kept in Azure Storage for additional reliability.

-The log service node accepts log records from the primary compute node, persists them in a durable cache, and forwards the log records to the rest of the compute nodes (so they can update their caches) as well as the relevant page server(s), so that the data can be updated there.
+The log service accepts log records from the primary compute replica, persists them in a durable cache, and forwards the log records to the rest of compute replicas (so they can update their caches) as well as the relevant page server(s), so that the data can be updated there.
 In this way, all data changes from the primary compute replica are propagated through the log service to all the secondary compute replicas and page servers.
 Finally, the log records are pushed out to long-term storage in Azure Storage, which is a virtually infinite storage repository.
 This mechanism removes the need for frequent log truncation.
-The log service also has local cache to speed up access.
+The log service also has local cache to speed up access to log records.